-The side airbags are located in the driver seat and front passenger seat backrests \Rightarrow fig. 22.
-The rear side airbags are located in the interior lining of the rear wheel housing.
-The locations are identified by the text "AIRBAG" in the upper region of the backrests and the lining of the rear wheel housing.
+The front side airbags are located in the driver seat and front passenger seat backrests \Rightarrow fig. 22.
+The rear side airbags are located in the rear wheel housing lining.
+The locations are identified by the text "AIRBAG" in the upper region of the backrests and in the rear wheel housing lining.